 About the author

 Caryl's M. Stern has spent more than 30 years in the non-profit sector as a child advocate and civil rights activist.
-Since May 2007, she's served as President and CEO of the U.S. Fund for UNICEF, leading the day-to-day work of the organization's National Office and five Regional Offices.
+Since May 2007, she's served as President and CEO of the UNICEF USA, leading the day-to-day work of the organization's National Office and five Regional Offices.
 Prior to this and other roles at the U.S. Fund, Stern served as the Chief Operating Officer and Senior Associate National Director for the Anti-Defamation League (ADL).
 She lives with her family in New York.
 Read the full bio.